wp-plugins/wp-testing/readme.txt

 23. On last page counter not shown and button changes back to "Get Test Results"

 == Changelog ==

+= 0.17.1 =

+Fix incorrect content processing

+Symptoms:

+* The questions on the first page of the test dissapear
+* Shortcodes don't work on result page

+Upgrade notice:

+* If you use version 0.17 upgrade to this version!
+* Please check first pages of all tests, that use shortcodes in them
+* Also please check  result pages, which could have shortcodes inside.
+It's ok just  to open at least one existing page.
+Shortcodes could be in results or scales descriptions.

+I apologize for the inconvenience.

 = 0.17 =